amaas-fintech/amaas-core-sdk-excel/README.md

 IntelliSense can be downloaded at: https://github.com/Excel-DNA/IntelliSense.

 ## Quick start
-This project allows developers to develop Excel user defined functions (UDF) to retrieve data by calling AWS endpoint URL.
+This project allows developers to develop Excel user defined functions (UDF) to retrieve data by calling AWS endpoint URL with SRP authentication.

 To authenticate your AWS with Secure Remote Password (SRP)
 ```